tmteam/NFun/Specs/Arrays.md

 ### Slices  [:]

 ```
-syntax: $a[$i:$j]
+a[b:e]
 ```

-Allows you to get 'slice' - subarray, that starts from i-th element of origin array and ends with j-th element of origin array
+Allows you to get 'slice' - subarray, that starts from b-th element of origin array and ends with e-th element of origin array 'a'

-'i' and 'j' has type of int32.
+'b' and 'e' has type of int32.
 The enumeration starts with 0

 ```
 array = [1,4,0,3]